Kobeyond/Codes-for-Machine-Learning/PCA/README.md

 => `V·V^T = V^T·V = E`.

 => According to the combination law of matrix multiplication, `(X·V)·V^T = X·(V·V^T) = X·E = X`.
 So we can reconstruct original data X by applying another matrix multiplication.

+## How to choose K

+It's very important to choose a appropriate `K` when reducing dimensions: If K is too large, the improvement of data compressing is slim.
+However, if K is too small, too much critical information will be dropped, and little will be remained, which will greatly decrease the performance of our model.

+So, it's quite troublesome to determine and choose a proper number of principal components.
+Usually, we choose the smallest K which keeps 90%(for example) of variance at least.
+Fortunately, the variance can be measured by the eigen values(or singular values) as follow: